 Dr. Infrared Heater DR-968

-If you're searching for a space heater that produces an abundance of warmth but with a more natural feel than ceramic fan-forced versions, we suggest the Dr. Infrared DR-968.
-Not only is the remote included with this model of an elementary design, but the conveniently located user interface and digital readout on the unit itself are also simple to use.
-The Dr is powerful and would be a good choice for a shop or larger room.
+If you are searching for a space heater that pumps a lot of heat but gives off a more even, organic thermal experience than ceramic fan-forced versions, we suggest the Dr. Infrared DR-968.
+Not only is the included remote simple and easy to use, but the convenient user interface and digital readout on the unit itself are very clear.
+The Dr. is powerful and would be a good choice for a shop or larger room.

 There are a few drawbacks that come along with the design of this model.
-The box style does not allow for oscillation and it's a bit bulky — although wheels do help with mobility provided that you are using it in an area that has a wheel-friendly surface.
-Also, unlike many models, a power button must be depressed to switch the Dr. Infrared from "off" to "standby" mode before the remote control will function.
+It has a boxy style that does not oscillate, which and it's a bit bulky (although its wheels do help with mobility provided that you are using it in an area that has a wheel-friendly surface).
+Also, unlike many models, you have to press the power button to switch the Dr. Infrared from "off" to "standby" mode before the remote control will function.

 Read Full Review: Dr. Infrared Heater DR-968